NickLagogiannis/OASLRepository/README.md

 The OpenAPI SPARQL Language (OASL), is an RDF query language for OpenAPI semantic descriptions.
 To formulate an OASL query, a user needs only a basic understanding of SPARQL and no knowledge of the OpenAPI ontology.
 OASL builds on top of SPARQL and simplifies query complexity, so even highly complex SPARQL queries can be expressed using only a few OASL statements.
 The web service consists of UI built using Flask , the OASL compiler in JAR files and a Virtuoso database.
-Both of them are executing using docker containers.
+Both of them are executed using docker containers.

 ## Installation